DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/picture-box.md

 ## Interactivity

 You can add a possibility to load/change an image and/or draw a signature in a picture box when it is displayed in Print Preview.
-To do this, enable the **EditOptions** | **Enabled** property.
+To do this, enable the **Edit Options** | **Enabled** property.

 ![picture-box-enable-content-editing](../../../../../images/eurd-win-picture-box-enable-content-editing.png)